isomerpages/moe-temaseksec/_events/Upcoming Events/Concerts 2024 : TAP DAT! and TAP DAC!.md

 </div>
 <p>Temasek Secondary School Aesthetic CCAs are back!</p>
 <p>The Temasek Freestyles, Temasek Chorale, Temasek Wind Ensemble, Serious
 Play and Temasek Acappella Group present TAP!
-(Temasek Aesthetic Performers) Concert!
+(Temasek Aesthetic Performances)!
 The 2-night concert will feature entertainment from all five groups and will be enjoyable evenings for everyone!</p>
 <p>Tickets will be on sale from 25 March 2024 (Mon)!</p>
 <p>Check out the link HERE and QR Code for online sales on this date!</p>
 <p></p>